Film: The Rage: Carrie 2

 - Theme Naming: Rachel, Monica, and Bing all share their names with characters from Friends.

-- There Are No Therapists: Subverted.
-The therapist is one of the main characters, and a survivor from Carrie's rampage in the original.
+- There Are No Therapists (Subverted): Sue Snell is one of the main characters and a survivor from Carrie's rampage in the original.
 She doesn't survive the sequel, though.

-- Wild Teen Party: The climax, replacing the prom from the original.
+- Wild Teen Party: This replaces the prom from the original film as the location for the finalé.

 - X Meets Y: Carrie meets every late 90's teen movie ever made.